Bylaws of the User Experience Professionals Association

 7.8.
 Compensation.
 Officers, other than the Executive Director, shall not receive compensation for their services.

 8.1.
 Regional Directors.
-One Regional Director from each of the four Regions (North America, Asia, Europe and Latin America) established by UXPA sits on the Board of Directors, for a total of four directors.
+One Regional Director from each of the four Regions (North America, Asia, Europe and Latin America) established by UXPA sits on the Board of Directors, for a total of four, non-voting directors.

 8.2.
 Qualifications.
-Regional Directors must be Regular Members of the Association living in the region which they represent on the Board who have been elected Regional Directors as outlined in Section 8.3.
+Regional Directors must be Regular Members of the Association living in the region which they represent on the Board.
+They must be elected Regional Directors as outlined in Section 8.3.

 8.3 Appointment and Term of Office.
 Regional Directors shall be appointed by an appropriate method as adopted by the Board before January 1st of each year.
 Regional Director positions on the Board shall be staggered so that approximately one-half (1/2) of the positions are appointed annually, taking office on January 1st.
 Regional Directors serve staggered terms of three years.